ThomasToka/MarlinFirmware/README.md

 "folders and subfolders" support has been added to the firmware.

-You can now open folders and subfolders and load files out of this.
+You can now open folders and subfolders and load files out of these.

-Tere are some minor optimizations to do but overall it works.
+There are some minor optimizations to do but overall it works.

 You can open folder with 8 chars or less, more chars folders wont be opened!